 The fourth one, Casalferro is an experiment by Barone Ricasoli, Gaiole in Chianti, Siena.
-The novelty is making a Merlot one hundred percent in the Sangiovese land.
+The novelty is making a Merlot one hundred percent, although they are in the Sangiovese land.

-Intense and brilliant ruby red, balsamic and spicy notes, cocoa, pepper, licorice and cinnamon blended in the red ripe fruit fragrance.
-Powerful and pleasant flavor thanks to the kind of wood for ageing.
+It is intense and brilliant ruby red and it has balsamic and spicy notes, cocoa, pepper, licorice and cinnamon blended in the red ripe fruit fragrance.
+Powerful and pleasant flavor as a result of the kind of wood for aging.

 Merlot (70 percent), Cabernet Sauvignon (20 percent) and Petit Verdot (10 percent).

 A fragrance and flavor symphony for an elegant and graceful wine, red ruby dark, balsamic, a complex olfactory impression.
-Grapes cultivated on the shores of the Tyrrhenian Sea offer a full and velvety flavor, with hints of fruit jam, berry and cherry, black pepper, vanilla, oriental spices, underbrush.
+Grapes are cultivated on the shores of the Tyrrhenian Sea, as a result we have a full and velvety flavor, with hints of fruit jam, berry and cherry, black pepper, vanilla, oriental spices, underbrush.